For years, I watched enviously,

 Dressed in a royalty of scarlet,

-How could it ever have been his eyes?
+How would it have ever been his eyes?

 Well, one day, he came to my stall,